-The Incline Village General Improvement District (IVGID) was created by Washoe County under State law (Nevada Revised Statute 318), effective June 1,1961 (Washoe County Ordinance No. 97, Bill No. 57) as a body corporate and public and a quasi-municipal corporation in the State of Nevada.
+The Incline Village General Improvement District (IVGID) was created by Washoe County under State law (Nevada Revised Statute 318), effective June 1,1961 (Washoe County Ordinance No. 97, Bill No. 57).
 NRS 318 authorized the newly-created District to levy taxes to pay for improvements and for five elected Trustees to set up and run the District.
 The initial Board was appointed by Washoe County and consisted of Robert L. McDonald, Raymond Plunkett, Raymond M. Smith, Harold B. Tiller, and John H. Uhalde.

-Since its beginning in 1961, IVGID has had several general managers.
-John Uhalde, the project manager for Crystal Bay Development Company, served as an unsalaried general manager of the District from 1961 to 1967.
-Subsequent General Managers included Wallace W. White, Kermit McMillin, Larry Rihl, Mike McHugh, Robert Hunt, Pat Finnigan, John Danielson, William Horn, Interim General Manager Joe Pomroy, and Steven Pinkerton
+Since its beginning in 1961, IVGID has had nine general managers.
+John Uhalde, the project manager for Crystal Bay Development Company, served as anunsalaried general manager of the District from 1961 to 1967.
+Subsequent General Managers included Wallace W. White, Kermit McMillin, Larry Rihl, Mike McHugh, Robert Hunt, Pat Finnigan, John Danielson and current General Manager William Horn.

 In 1961 Incline Village was being developed by Crystal Bay Development Company with Arthur L. Wood as its President.
 IVGID issued bonds to pay the cost of building water, sewer and road improvements, and the bonds were repaid through assessments levied against the properties that benefited from the improvements.
 Administration of the District was paid for by ad valorem taxes.
 IVGID’s tax rate at that time was $.50 per $100 of assessed valuation.